buildkite/on-demand/agent-composer/README.md

 Adding an `iam-ssh-agent` container to your task definition allows your Buildkite agents to clone private repositories using git+ssh without granting the container access to the raw key material.
-The private keys are securely kept behind a service interface that offers `list-keys` and `sign data` operations, a bit like a network attached hardware security module.
+The private keys are securely kept behind a service interface that offers `list-keys` and `sign data` operations, similar to a network attached hardware security module.

 To deploy an `iam-ssh-agent` backend, see the [`iam-ssh-agent` project documentation](http://github.com/keithduncan/iam-ssh-agent).
 Once you have an `iam-ssh-agent` backend, you can add the client to your task
 definitions: